What are the role and power of WIP limits in Kanban management?

 The Role and Importance of Setting WIP Limits in Kanban

-Limiting work in progress is a key property in Kanban for a number of reasons.
+Limiting work in progress is a key property in Kanban for several reasons.
 WIP limits:

 - Help to avoid tasks accumulating.